Anapcwb/CloudGirls/BarbeariaAlura/README.md

 [Link to a live demo of the project]

 ##Future Improvements
-[List of potential future improvements to the project]
+[Changing spacing, giving some breathing room to the text in relation to the page border for mobile.]